 Please note that short cutting causes erosion.

-This trail is nice and challenging, but not nearly as populated as the city-side tracks.
-Starting at James Street in West End (or you can go via the gate at the start of Green Street), it takes you about three quarters of the way up Castle Hill Road.
+This 700 m one-way trail is nice and challenging, but not nearly as populated as the city-side tracks.
+Starting at James Street, West End (or you can go via the gate at the start of Green Street), it takes you about three quarters of the way up Castle Hill Road.
 From here, you can reach the top via the bitumen, or continue off-road up the "Scramble Track".
 The Ironbark Track is very rocky and can be a little slippering coming down, but it's a great heart starter.
 It starts steep then tapers off for about 20m, before it's up again (unlike Cudtheringa where there are more flat sections to catch your breath).
-These's a bench at the top of the trail for a rest (and some tricep dips).
+There's a bench at the top of the trail for a rest (and some tricep dips).
+This route will get your calf and heart muscles working a little harder as it is a steep climb for most of the way.
+The surface is loose, rocky and eroded in places and is not recommended in wet weather.
+But it has the advantage of fewer people than the city-side tracks.

 Branching off from the Ironbark track, the Triandra trail links north West End (near Stagpole Street) to the Dianella and Maidenhair Tracks in east West End, near the cemetery.
 It's a largely flat trail as it traces the base of the hill, but still has impressive views out to Mount Stuart.
 Assuming you are heading towards the CBD, there is a brief break in the track at the disused quarry (as you cross over the old quarry road), but you pick the trail straight up at the abandoned concrete structure (which is decorated with Bart Simpson).
 You will eventually come to a fork in the track - go right, or the 'low road'.
 The most challenging part of the track is closer to the West End Cemetery where you need to scramble over a rock face - stay low to the ground and scoot along on your bum if you need to.
 There is a rocky downhill section after this, but these are really the only tricky bits in an otherwise relatively easy and enjoyable walk.
 After heavy rain one of the walls of the quarry turns into a waterfall.